stargazer5585/VirtualDiscovery/pages/about.md

 {% include objects/TAU-ART-000117-0007.jpg objectid="1986.001" %}

-{% include feature/nav-menu.html sections="About the Collection" %}
+{% include feature/nav-menu.html sections="About the Collection;About This Site" %}

 ## About the Collection